 Don’t forget to make sure you always have a safe ride back home after a fun night of celebration!

-As long as you follow these 5 tips, you’ll be able to have the genuinely relaxing trip you set out to have!
+As long as you follow these 5 tips, you’ll be able to have the genuinely relaxing trip in Mexico you set out to have!